Yosemite National Park Elevation and Trail Map

 Independent of the season, you want to get your tickets to California early.
 You can reserve your seat now with Expedia.
 For prices and fares, go here!

 Extremely popular park.
 The busiest time is summer, but it is also when most of its features are accessible.

 If you have the flexibility to go in spring, May is an excellent time to go.
 Waterfalls are at their peak, thanks to the melting snow.

 Wintertime is magical, but because of the snow, many roads end up closing.

 Fall has the beautiful colors of leaves turning red and yellow; it is also a bit chilly but great for long hikes.

 There is a fee to enter unless visitors have their National Parks Pass.

-If visitors arrive through the South Entrance they will get through Wawona Tunnel which is 0.8 miles (1,290 m) long.
-Wawona Road is on the west side of the park and is visible on the map.
+Visitors who arrive through the South Entrance will get through Wawona Tunnel, which is 0.8 miles (1,290 m) long.
+Wawona Road is on the park's west side and is visible on the map.